StudioEtrange/mambo/NOTES.md

     * https://github.com/mmatyas/pegasus-frontend
     * opensource
     * multiplatform (Windows, Linux, Mac, Android, all Raspberries, Odroids)
+    * based on Qt
     * support games library from emulators and steam and gog
     * integrated in retropie installer
+    * do not have any scrapper capability
+    * can read metadata format of emulation station, skraper, steam, gog, launchbox, logiqx and its own (pegasus)
     * Theme Switch-like adaptated for Retroid Pocket2 https://github.com/dragoonDorise/RP-Switch
     * Guide and preconfiguration data to install pegasus on Retroid Pocket2 https://github.com/dragoonDorise/pegasus-rp2-metadata